Emission Trends Associated with Natural Gas Liquids Supply

 [3] U.S. Department of Energy, Energy Information Administration, The United States Exported More Propane than Distillate in 2020, March 8, 2021.
 Available at: https://www.eia.gov/todayinenergy/detail.php?id=47036

-[4] U.S. Department of Energy, Energy Information Administration, Hydrocarbon Gas Liquids Explained, October 31, 2019.
-Available at: https://www.eia.gov/energyexplained/hydrocarbon-gas-liquids/prices-for-hydrocarbon-gas-liquids.php
+[4] U.S. Department of Energy, Energy Information Administration, Hydrocarbon Gas Liquids Explained: Imports and Exports of Hydrocarbon Gas Liquids, December 26, 2023.
+Available at: https://www.eia.gov/energyexplained/hydrocarbon-gas-liquids/imports-and-exports-of-hydrocarbon-gas-liquids.php.

 Updated on